lucianjames/TorPlusPlus/README.md

 I might make some kind of script to automate doing this, I dont want to just place the files in here as they will become outdated.

+## ❗ Problems: ❗
+* Havent got IPv4 addresses working in the connectTo() function yet
+* + more that I probably havent discovered yet

 ## Public functions
 ```c++